floppyFK/kittyhack/README.md

    ```
    Username: `pi`
    Default password: `kittyflap`
+   > **NOTE:** You have to enter the password "blindly", as no characters will be displayed while typing.

 2. **Check available disk space**
    If your cat flap was still active for an extended period after the Kittyflap servers were shut down, the file system might be full.